Limehouse, Ontario

 Limehouse is a community in the Town of Halton Hills in southern Ontario, Canada.
 It has a population of about 800 people and its closest neighbours are Georgetown and Acton.
 Limehouse has many hills, trails and even a small school.

 Limehouse Public School

-Limehouse school has an enrolment of fewer than 200 children in junior kindergarten through grade 5.
+Limehouse school is a vibrant small school which has an enrolment of fewer than 100 children in junior kindergarten through grade 5.
 Limehouse competes with schools in the surrounding area in sports, such as track-and-field, cross-country, and volleyball.
 The school itself is quite small, with one hallway and a gymnasium.

 The Bruce Trail

 This is the main attraction for the small community of Limehouse.
 The Bruce Trail is a hiking trail in Ontario that runs from Queenston on the Niagara River, to Tobermory on the Bruce Peninsula in Lake Huron.
 The over 800 km long trail follows the course of the Niagara Escarpment, often along its edge.
 Many parts of the trail go unused, although the Limehouse entrance sees a lot of tourism.